-- Results will be released to instructors shortly after surveys close, results are anonymized.
+- Results will be released to instructors shortly after surveys close

 Qualtrics – Qualtrics can be used to administer surveys, collect and store data, and analyze results.
 Qualtrics includes powerful survey flow options to customize your survey.
 Surveys can be set up to be anonymous.
 The University of Pittsburgh has a site license for the Qualtrics Survey Service.